SSWConsulting/SSW.Rules.Content/rules/use-system-prompt/rule.md

 guid: d98b6b99-28a2-4be3-8095-6f5c45094a98
 ---

 When you're building a custom AI application using a GPT API you'll probably want the model to respond in a way that fits your application or company.
 You can achieve this using the system prompt.

 <!--endintro-->

-### What is the system prompt?
+## What is the system prompt?

-Requests to and from a GPT API generally have three types of messages, also known as roles or prompts.
+Requests to and from a GPT API generally have 3 types of messages, also known as roles or prompts:

-**User**
+### 1. User

 User messages are any messages that your application has sent to the model.

-**Assistant**
+### 2. Assistant

 Assistant messages are any messages that the model has sent back to your application.

-**System**
+### 3. System

 The system prompt is sent with every request to the API and instructs the model how it should respond to each request.

 When we don't set a system prompt the user can tell the model to act however they would like it to:

 ![Figure: GPT's responses without a system prompt](without-system-prompt.png)